Email FacebookTwitterMenu burgerClose thin

 Share

 As a homebuyer, you don’t want anything to jeopardize your chances of closing on the home you’ve selected.
-Many folks can’t buy homes without applying for a mortgage, and if you need one, it’s important to prepare so you’re a good candidate to get a loan.
-Making any of the following mistakes could reduce the amount of financing you qualify for, result in a higher interest rate on your mortgage or cause a lender to reject your mortgage application.
-And if you want further expert financial guidance, consider working with a financial advisor who can tailor advice to your specific needs.
+Many folks can’t buy homes without applying for a mortgage.
+If you need one, it’s important to prepare so you’re a good candidate to get a loan.
+Simple mistakes could reduce the amount of financing you qualify or result in a higher interest rate on your mortgage.
+Some may even cause a lender to reject your mortgage application outright.

 1. Racking up Debt

 Taking on additional debt before applying for a mortgage doesn’t make much sense.
-Your debt-to-income ratio – or how much debt you’re paying off each month in comparison to how much money you’re making – is just one factor that lenders look at when reviewing your mortgage application.
-If it’s above a certain threshold (typically 43%), you’ll be considered a risky borrower.
+Lenders look at your debt-to-income ratio when reviewing your mortgage application.
+If the money you pay in debt relative to your monthly earnings exceeds a certain threshold (typically 43%), you’ll be considered a risky borrower.

 2. Forgetting to Check Your Credit

 Your credit score says a lot about you.
-It lets a lender know whether you’re fiscally responsible and indicates the likelihood that you’ll be able to pay off your debts in the future.
-Since it’s often one of the criteria that lenders use when approving homebuyers for mortgages, it’s a good idea to check your score before filling out an application for a home loan.
+It lets a lender know whether you’re responsible enough to pay off your future debts.
+It’s often one of the main criteria that lenders use when approving homebuyers for mortgages.
+Make sure to check your score before filling out an application for a home loan.

 3. Falling Behind on Bills